6 Website Tweaks That Increase Equipment Rental Leads

 • boom lift rental cost

 Instead of grouping everything together, give each core piece of equipment its own page.
-This helps with SEO and lets you answer the questions that actually matter before someone calls:
+This improves SEO and answers key questions upfront:

 • What does it cost?